 Like so many fine jewelry brands, Simon G. is backed by a compelling story – one that definitely works for romanticizing his collections.
 The brand puts across a clear philosophy centered on taking a careful and meticulous approach to the design process, although, at the same time, it’s important to remember that the sheer scope of Simon G.’s operations will mean that the way each ring is produced will differ tremendously from the way a ring is designed and created by an expert jeweler.

 As with all of the B2B brands we’ve reviewed, shoppers won’t deal directly with a Simon G. jeweler.
 Instead, they’ll have to track down a jewelry store that has been authorized to stock Simon G.’s designs, so your experience is totally dependent on the location you settle on.
+If you’re looking for more personalized options or want to work directly with a jeweler to bring your unique vision to life, explore custom jewelry near you for a more hands-on experience.
+This approach allows you to connect directly with the jeweler crafting your ring.

 The designs themselves are wide-ranging and attractive, although the brand’s signature use of four prongs per melee diamond did look a little bulky.
 Nothing in particular jumped out as being totally new and unexpected, save for the Lightning Bolt collection, which features asymmetrical and tension-style settings that step far outside of the usual mold.